Homemade Baileys Irish Cream

 Instructions

-- Place the cream, sweetened condensed milk, instant coffee granules, chocolate syrup, vanilla, and mix on low speed for 30 seconds.
+- Add the cream, sweetened condensed milk, instant coffee, chocolate syrup, and vanilla to a blender.
+Blend on low speed for about 30 seconds.

-- Transfer the Baileys Irish cream into sterilized glass bottles with tight-fitting lids and store in the refrigerator for up to 2 months.
+- Pour the mixture into clean, sterilized glass bottles with tight-fitting lids.
+Store in the fridge for up to 2 months and shake before each use.

 Notes